djoike/GitTips/Alias.md

 currenthash `rev-parse HEAD` Gets the current hash.

-discardall `checkout -- .` Discards all that is staged.
+discardall `!git stash save "CHECKPOINT - discardAll"; git stash apply; git checkout -- .` Creates a checkpoint in stash and discards all that is staged.

+checkpoint = "!git stash save "CHECKPOINT"; git stash apply" Creates a checkpoint in the stash.

 resetfile `checkout --` Reset a file.